-Some contracts require certification
+Some contracts require certification.

-Be sure to engage a CWI far in advance of the start of production welding activities.
+In these cases, be sure to engage a CWI far in advance of the start of production welding activities.
 The CWI’s responsibilities are comprised of pre-production setup and testing activities, including welding procedure qualification and welder performance qualification testing.
 These activities may require several weeks to complete and must be reviewed and approved prior to the initiation of the client’s production welding.

 It makes good quality sense.

 A few years ago, a seasoned and respected engineer described welding to me as a “controlled defect.”